andymac-2/haskell-docs/docs/book/start.md

 Wa use `+` to add two numbers together, and `*` to multiply them together.
 In addition, for all every type of number, we can subtract them using `-`.

 The result of running this program should be `30`.
 Let's examine the part after `main =`.
 We have `let <expressions> in <expression>`.
 Writing `let x in y` in Haskell is called a *let expression*.
-And it simply means that given what is written in `x`, solve for `y`.
+We can write a `let` expression anywhere we would can write a normal expression.
+It simply means that given what is written in `x`, solve for `y`.
 Consider for a moment that you are in a mathematics class and you are asked the following question, which is a duplicate of the above code:

 ```haskell
 Given that